KTH/devops-course/contributions/essay/slarse/graph_introduction.md

     ((SELECT id FROM Person WHERE name='Ben Affleck'), (SELECT id FROM Movie WHERE title='The Town'));
 ```

-Note how the insertions into the association tables have nested SELECT queries
-to find the correct primary keys of the related tables.
-The full definition of
-the database, including data insertions, can be found in appendix A. It has been
-tested to work with PostreSQL 9.6.

 ## Property graph database definition {#sec:neo4j-def}

 ![Graph visualisation of the example database.
 Orange nodes represent people, and blue nodes represent movies.](images/neo4j-db.png){width=60% #fig:neo4j-visualisation}